apis-is/apis/README.md

 	+ [skjarinn.is/einn](http://www.skjarinn.is/einn/)
 	+ [stod2.is/Dagskra/dagskra?stod=STOD2](http://stod2.is/Dagskra/dagskra?stod=STOD2)
 	+ [n4.is/page/dagskra](http://www.n4.is/page/dagskra)
-+  Upplýsingar úr skráningu Icenic
++  Upplýsingar úr skráningu Isnic
     + [https://www.isnic.is/is/whois/mini.php?type=all&query=apis.is](https://www.isnic.is/is/whois/mini.php?type=all&query=apis.is)

 ##Áhugaverðar síður: